Does Medicare Cover Dental? What Seniors Need to Know

 Reviewed by Galit Sacajiu MD, MPH

 One of the most common questions from Medicare beneficiaries is: does Medicare cover dental care?
-The short answer is: **not much — but there are options**.
+The short answer is: not much, but there are options.

-When Medicare Does Cover Dental Work
+When Medicare Part A Does Cover Dental

-How to Get Dental Coverage Through Medicare
+Getting Dental Coverage Through Medicare Advantage

 See our [Medicare Advantage guide](/medicare-advantage) to compare plans with dental coverage in your area.